WDI’s M²GATE program connects students across cultures to develop social entrepreneurship projects using virtual resources.

-Undergraduate students from Egypt, Libya, Morocco, and Tunisia team up with peers from the University of Michigan to practice cross-cultural learning and action.
+Undergraduate participants from Egypt, Libya, Morocco, and Tunisia team up with peers from the University of Michigan to practice cross-cultural learning and action.
 Through custom e-learning modules, teams learn how to identify social challenges and create and present entrepreneurial solutions.
-Each cohort culminate in a virtual competition, with the winning teams convening in Michigan to interact with local entrepreneurs and pitch their projects for feedback and further development.
+Each cohort culminates in a virtual competition, with winning teams convening in Michigan to interact with local entrepreneurs and pitch their projects for feedback and further development.

 - Partners in the United States: University of Michigan-Ann Arbor, University of Michigan-Dearborn, University of Michigan-Flint, Eastern Michigan University, Wayne State University

 - Partners in the Middle East and North Africa: Al Akhawayn University, Benghazi Youth for Technology and Entrepreneurship (BYTE), Tunis Business School at the University of Tunis

 - Project Duration: 17 Months (August 2017 – December 2018)